 The required dose of Doxylamine Succinate to induce hypnosis and help to sleep can be as low as 6.25 mg; however, is generally effective at doses up to 25 mg.

-The United States Food and Drug Administration (FDA) does not advice higher doses, although recommendations for single doses of up to 50 mg are common in countries like Australia, where it is traded under the names of Restavit and Dozile.
-It’s safe for adult to consume in low doses, that way the side effects will be controlled.
-This medicine is not recommend to consume for more than 7 days in a row, due it can create a drug addiction.
+The United States Food and Drug Administration (FDA) does not advise higher doses, although recommendations for single doses of up to 50 mg are common in countries like Australia, where it is traded under the names of Restavit and Dozile.
+It’s safe for adults to consume in low doses, that way the side effects will be controlled.
+This medicine is not recommended to be consumed for more than 7 days in a row, as it can create a drug addiction.